 A: MCB Ph.D. students receive an annual stipend in the form of a Teaching Assistantship, Research Assistantship or Fellowship (Effective September 1, 2016 the stipend will be $26,239.20).
 Funding is guaranteed for 5 years as long as the student remains in good standing with the Program.
-Funding is not guaranteed for master's students by the Program; support would be between the student and their advisor.
+Funding is not guaranteed by the Program for master's students; support would be between the student and their advisor.

 Q: Do I receive any other benefits?

 A: MCB students supported on an RA or TA are part of the Graduate Employment Organization (GEO) union.
 As members, they receive health insurance at 5% of the total cost and free dental insurance.
 In addition, full tuition and most course fees are waived each semester.
 GEO-eligible students are only responsible for the Service Fee, the Graduate Senate Tax, and the Grad Entering Fee (1st semester only).

 Q: If I am to receive a stipend, why do you require me to provide financial information?

 A: The International Programs Office requires financial information for all International Students.
 This is required before a VISA can be considered.

 Q: Does the MCB Program pre-evaluate applications?

 A: No. All applicants should follow the steps outlined below.

 Q: Which is the preferred way of applying?